Learning at Princeton

 Developing Effective Learning Strategies

-- Think like your professor: Understand the purpose, the specific learning goals, of an assignment (e.g., readings or problem sets).
+- Think like your professor: Understand the purpose, the specific learning goals, of an assignment (e.g., readings or problem sets) and seek to achieve them in your efforts.

-- Survey the whole assignment before you read it carefully.
+- Survey the whole reading assignment before you read it carefully.
 Read a few introductory and concluding paragraphs to get a general idea of the content of the chapter and the development of arguments.
-A quick survey of the table of contents or abstract may give you a good overview of the material in the book/article.
+A quick survey of the table of contents or abstract may give you a good overview of the material in the book/article and help you establish a clear purpose.
 You will understand and remember more if you use the framework of the course to organize new knowledge.

 - Convert titles, headings, and subheadings into questions.
 Attempting to answer those questions will help focus your reading.
-Ask what the author intends to convey in the chapter or article and what points he or she is trying to make.
-When you finish a paragraph, ask yourself what the main topic is — jot down your answer if it is a key point.
+Ask what the author intends to convey in the chapter or article and what points the author is trying to make.
+When you finish a paragraph, ask yourself what the main topic is -- jot down your answer if it is a key point.
 Through this kind of self-examination and reflection, you assess your understanding and practice recall.

 - Describe in your own words what you have taken away from the textbook or article.
 You are unlikely to really understand a new concept unless you can describe it in your own words.